luciotato/LiteScript/doc/compile-from-js.md

 ##Compiling from javascript (node.js)

-Here's a node.js script you can use to compile all .lite.md files in dir ./src to dir ./out
+Here's a node.js example script you can use to compile all .lite.md files in dir "./src" to dir "./out"

+You can use this script as a base to create a Grunt task.

+Main API used functions are:

+ - `compiler.compile(filepath,sourceLines,options)`

+returns: string

+input:
+    - `filepath`: source code filename, to reference it in compiler errors
+    - `sourceLines`: string, string array, or Buffer
+    - `options`:

+Will compile `sourceLines` (can be a string,

+- `compiler.getMessages()`

     var fs = require('fs'),path=require('path');